mfoud444/Saudi-Horse-Cup/pp.md

 ## 3.4.
 Model Selection

 After evaluating various approaches, we selected the BERT (Bidirectional Encoder Representations from Transformers) model for our sentiment analysis task [28].
-Specifically, we used the 'google-bert/bert-base-uncased' variant, which has been pre-trained on a large corpus of English text, including Twitter data [29].
+Specifically, we used the 'google-bert/bert-base-uncased' variant, which has been pre-trained on a large corpus of English text [29].

 The choice of BERT was motivated by several factors:
 1. State-of-the-art performance in various NLP tasks, including sentiment analysis [31]